Indonesia's Sinabung volcano erupts

 Stay tuned with 24 News HD Android App

-But authorities have instructed people to avoid a five-kilometre zone around the crater that has been left unoccupied for years as volcanic activity increased.
+Authorities have instructed residents to avoid a five-kilometre radius around the crater, a zone that has been left unoccupied for years as volcanic activity increased.

 Sinabung, a 2,460-metre (8,070-foot) volcano, was dormant for centuries before roaring back to life in 2010 when an eruption killed two people.

 After another period of inactivity, it erupted again in 2013 and has remained highly active since.

 The following year an eruption killed at least 16 people, while seven died in a 2016 blast.